SandraGdd/NixOs-Analysis/README.md

 ## Objectives
 1. Identify measurable trends in commercial adoption of Nix
 2. Contextualize growth trends between commercial, private and institutional entities
-3. Analyze the types, sizes, and geographical distribution of adopting companies
+3. Analyze the types, sizes and geographical distribution of adopting companies

 ## Methodology